bsvcamp/crypto_patents/README.md

 # crypto_patents
-A open source collection of crypto patents.
+An open source collection of crypto patents.

 --------